Easy Summer Fruit Puff Pastry Tart

 - 1 sheet store bought puff pastry

-- 3 cups ( grams, about 3 medium) fresh nectarines, sliced (see Note)
+- 3 cups (500 grams) fresh fruit , sliced (see Note)

 - 2 tablespoons unsalted butter , melted

 - 1 tablespoon granulated sugar

 - Whipped cream or ice cream , for serving (optional)

-- Preheat oven to 400 degrees F. Line a sheet pan with parchment paper.
+- Preheat oven to 400°F. Line a sheet pan with parchment paper.

-- Lay fruit slices or berries on top of the puff pastry, within the border.
+- Lay fruit slices or berries on top of the puff pastry in a single layer, within the border.
 Brush fruit and dough with butter.
-Combine sugar and cinnamon and sprinkle over the whole thing.
+Combine sugar and cinnamon (or other spice, if using) and sprinkle over the whole thing.